On optimizing discrete Morse functions: Review of lexicographic discrete Morse functions

-{\bf Description of critical cells:} \begin{itemize} \item if the $I$-intervals of $F_j$ do not collectively have support covering all the ranks in $F_j$, then $F_j$ does not contribute a critical cell \item if the minimal skipped intervals of $F_j$ (namely the $I$-intervals) have disjoint support covering all ranks in $F_j$, then the critical cell in $F_j \setminus (\cup_{i<j} F_i)$ consists of the lowest rank from each of the minimal skipped intervals \item if there is overlap in the minimal skipped intervals of $F_j$, but they cover all ranks in $F_j$, then iterate the following procedure to obtain the critical cell: \begin{enumerate} \item include the lowest rank from $I_1$ in the critical cell \item truncate all the remaining minimal skipped intervals by chopping off any ranks that they share with $I_1$ \item discard $I_1$ and any skipped intervals that now strictly contain other intervals in our collection \item re-index the remaining truncated minimal skipped intervals to begin with a new $I_1$ \item repeat until there are no more minimal skipped intervals \end{enumerate} \end{itemize}
+{\bf Description of critical cells in a lexicographic discrete Morse function:} \begin{itemize} \item if the minimal skipped intervals of $F_j$ (namely the $I$-intervals) do not collectively have support covering all the ranks in $F_j$, then $F_j$ does not contribute a critical cell \item if the $I$-intervals of $F_j$ have disjoint support covering all ranks in $F_j$, then the critical cell in $F_j \setminus (\cup_{i<j} F_i)$ consists of the lowest rank from each of the minimal skipped intervals \item if there is overlap in the minimal skipped intervals of $F_j$, but they cover all ranks in $F_j$, then iterate the following procedure to obtain a potential critical cell: \begin{enumerate} \item include the lowest rank from $I_1$ in the critical cell \item truncate all the remaining minimal skipped intervals by chopping off any ranks that they share with $I_1$ \item discard $I_1$ and any skipped intervals that now strictly contain other intervals in our collection \item re-index the remaining truncated minimal skipped intervals to begin with a newly chosen $I_1$ \item repeat until there are no more minimal skipped intervals \end{enumerate} \end{itemize}

-In order to cancel critical cells by reversing gradient paths in a discrete Morse function, one also needs to understand the acyclic matching itself.
+\begin{defn} The truncated, minimal intervals obtained by the above procedure are called the $J$-intervals of $F_j$, and are nonoverlapping.
+If the $J$-intervals do not cover all ranks, then $F_j$ does not contribute a critical cell. \end{defn}

+\begin{rk} Since each maximal chain contributes at most one critical cell, we refer interchangeably to critical cells and to the maximal chains contributing them.
+For instance, the label sequence of a critical cell will refer to the label sequence for the maximal chain which contributes the critical cell. \end{rk}

+To construct a lexicographic discrete Morse function and compute its Morse numbers requires a labelling in which one may understand its minimal skipped intervals, so as to determine which saturated chains contribute critical cells and what are their dimensions.
+To cancel critical cells by gradient path reversal, one also needs to understand the matching construction of [2] enough to recognize gradient paths between critical cells and check their uniqueness.